How it works

 How Long Will the Workshop Take?

-The entire application process requires 1.5 to 2 hours, and the entire workshop may take longer.
+The entire application process requires 2 to 2.5 hours, and the entire workshop may take longer.
 Individuals may even need multiple hours to complete their application and get it reviewed by an immigration expert, depending on their personal situation and language needs.
-Because there may be a long wait time between registration and receiving assistance, it is important to plan to spend the entire day with us.
-It may be a good idea to bring food for you and your family, as there is no guarantee of food or refreshments for sale at our workshops.
+Because there may be a long wait time between registration and receiving assistance, it is important to plan to spend several hours with us.

 Is this Workshop Best For Me?